fr4nkus/arduino-midi-controller/README.md

 # arduino-midi-controller
-mall arcuino based midi controller for an eventide timefactor with a voltage control out for a second expression pedal
+A small arcuino based midi controller for an eventide timefactor with a voltage control out for a second expression pedal